 An anal fissure is a tear or ulcer (open sore) that develops in the lining of the anal canal.

-The anal canal is the last part of your large intestine, and is located between your rectum (a reservoir where stools are stored) and your anal orifice (the opening through which stools are passed out of the body).
+The anal canal is the last part of your large intestine, located between your rectum (where stools are stored) and the opening in your bottom through which you pass stools.

 Signs and symptoms